Dog Eating Grass and Being Sick. A Helpful Guide.

 The flat-shaped parasite will then feed on the dog’s intestinal lining and thus reducing the number of nutrients he absorbs.
 Tapeworms grow rapidly and can get as long as 8 inches.
 Adult tapeworms will then shed from the other end and pass the segments through fecal matter.

-Tapeworms cannot be related much to grass eating as they cannot be ingested directly.
+Tapeworms cannot be related much to grass-eating as they cannot be ingested directly.

 Scientifically, it has not been proven whether dog eating grass is associated with being sick.
 Even though there are claims that gastrointestinal upset may prompt a dog to engage in grass eating.
 However, there is no proof that a dog has the capability of treating himself.

 This means that no matter how bad your dog feels, it is unlikely for him to self-medicate.
 How true are these claims?
 Look at the case where your dog licks his paws to itch.
-Isn’t he trying to sooth it and thus has the capability to try and make it better?
+Isn’t he trying to soothe it and thus has the capability to try and make it better?
 Therefore, we can conclude that your dog may be feeling ill before eating grass.
 However, we cannot say for sure that his ultimate goal is to try and vomit.

-There are a limited number of studies that try to argue that dog eat grass because they are sick.
+There are a limited number of studies that try to argue that dogs eat grass because they are sick.
 One study found out that only 10% of the dogs appeared sick prior to grass eating.
 25% of the same number got sick/vomited after eating grass.
 This makes the above-discussed claim inconclusive.

 In the wild, dogs eat grass for various reasons.
 In fact, there are claims that dogs may eat grass in efforts to eliminate worms from the intestines.
 This is argued that the grass may help pass adult worms in the feces by wrapping around the latter.